Phoenix Moss (Fissidens fontanus) is quite an interesting moss that can be used in low-light aquariums.

 How to grow

-It is not necessary to add carbon monoxide into the water since this moss does well without it.
+It is not necessary to add carbon monoxide to the water since this moss does well without it.

 Doing so will ensure that the moss remains attached while it begins to stick on its own and regenerate.

 Plants Similar To Phoenix Moss

 Not only is it easy to take care of, but it is also an excellent way to take your aquascaping to the next level.
-Although it is not an extremely fast growing moss, it will populate any aquarium if it’s properly conditioned.
+Although it is not an extremely fast-growing aquarium moss, it will populate any aquarium if it’s properly conditioned.